Search Titan CMS

 Long-tails are more specific and thus claim a small percentage of all searches.
 However, long-tail keywords are beneficial for good organic ranking.

 Longer, more specific keywords target more relevant searches, which return more qualified search traffic and better search rankings.
-You can find long-tail keywords through SEO tools such as SEMRush and Google Keyword Planner.
+You can find long-tail keywords through SEO tools such as Semrush and Google Keyword Planner.

 Also, simply use Google’s “people also ask” section and the search box suggestions to see terms actual users type into search fields when they seek content similar to yours.